 As drones are becoming more popular, California law is changing to reflect possible legal issues.
 One recent change addresses the potential for invasions of privacy.
 California law prohibits one person from operating a drone over another person’s property with the intent to record private moments without consent.
 Recording refers to still photographs, video footage, or sound.

 Individuals who use drones to spy on others can be guilty of trespass and invasion of privacy.
 If you can prove that your neighbor intended to record your private moments, you may be able to recover monetary damages and get a court order requiring them to cease similar activity in the future.

 Need More Assistance?

 Sometimes personal injuries do not require us to suffer physical harm.
 Drones can be irritating and infringe our rights to enjoy our own property in peace.
 Drones can also be used to violate our sense of privacy and cause demonstrable emotional harm.

 If your neighbor has repeatedly operated a drone over your land, you may want to consider legal action.
-Contact Joshua W. Glotzer, APC to schedule a free consultation with our Los Angeles personal injury attorneys.
+Contact Glotzer & Leib, LLP to schedule a free consultation with our Los Angeles personal injury attorneys.
 We will review your situation, explain the legal options that may be available to you, and answer any questions you have.